-After initial recognition, financial liabilities carried at amortized cost are measured using the effective interest rate method.
-Gains and losses are recognized in the statements of income.
-The carrying value approximates their fair value due to their short-term nature of because they are frequently repriced to current market rates.
+Financial liabilities are carried at amortized cost after initial recognition and are measured using the effective interest rate method.
+Gains and losses are recognized in the statement of income.

-d.
+c.
 Impairment of Financial Assets

-The Company records allowances for credit losses associated with clients' receivables, employee loans and other receivables based on a forward-looking, expected credit loss (ECL) approach.
+The Company records allowances for credit losses associated with clients' receivables, certain employee loans and other receivables based on a forward-looking, expected credit loss (ECL) approach.
 The Company establishes an allowance for credit losses based on its historical credit loss experience adjusted for forward-looking factors or other considerations as appropriate.
 Judgment is required as to the timing of establishing an allowance for credit losses and the amount of the allowance, taking into consideration counterparty creditworthiness, current economic trends and past experience.
 Receivable from client balances, which represent margin loans, are generally collateralized by securities; therefore, any provision is generally measured after considering the market value of the collateral.

-e.
+d.
 Receivable from and Payable to Clients

 Client security transactions are entered into on either a cash, cash on delivery or margin basis, and are recognized on the trade date of the transaction and subsequently measured at amortized cost.
 Amounts are due from clients on the settlement date of the transaction for cash accounts.
 Margin loans are due on demand and are collateralized by the financial assets in the client's account.
-Amounts loaned to a client are restricted by the Company's credit limits, which are generally more restrictive than those required by the New SRO and are subject to the Company's credit review and daily monitoring procedures.
-Interest earned on margin loans and interest paid on client cash deposits are based on a floating rate.
+Amounts loaned to a client are restricted by the Company's credit limits, which are generally more restrictive than those required by CIRO and are subject to the Company's credit review and daily monitoring procedures.
+Interest earned on margin loans are based on a floating rate.